Complaints and concerns

 We're listening

-1. Talk to the nurse, therapist or health professional in charge of your ward or department
+1. Speak to the nurse, therapist or healthcare professional in charge of your ward or department.

-2. If you do not think your concerns have been dealt with, speak to the area matron or manager
+2. If you feel your concerns have not been resolved, ask to speak to the area Matron or manager.

-If you need help making a complaint or being heard, please contact the advocacy company for your local area.
+If you need help to make a complaint or to have your voice heard, you can contact an independent advocacy service.

 Contact us